sebastian-exercise/exercise/README.md

 Clone this repository, change the current directory to the one where the repository was saved to and launch Jupyter via the command *jupyter notebook*.

+Run every cell in dataset_genereation.ipynb.
+After this step, the three notebooks described above can be run in any order.

 The code assumes the different .json files from the challenge dataset are saved in a folder *data*, located at the same level as the folder containing the notebooks.
 For example, a proper hierarchy would be:

 - SOME_PATH/